shubhamasati/portfolio-website/README.md

-# 🚀 Hank Huge - Personal Portfolio & Blog
+# 🚀 Hank - Personal Portfolio & Blog

 A modern, responsive portfolio website with a blog system, built with Next.js, TypeScript, and Tailwind CSS.
 Features a beautiful purple gradient theme, smooth animations, and a complete admin panel for content management.